Staying socially active as a senior: Activities in Brisbane

 Zumba Gold – Tavernetta Function Centre

 Ditch the workout and join the party, with a slower-paced Zumba.
 Zumba has taken the world by storm with their fun and energetic workouts, and Zumba Gold offers a milder alternative for those a little less active.
-Melinda, the enthusiastic instructor at Tavernetta will have you swinging your hips several times a week.
+You will find many enthusiastic instructors at Seniors' Zumba classes that will have you swinging your hips several times a week.

 The Green Apple Wellness Centre – Bald Hills